 Smartwatches aren’t just for tracking your steps, listening to music and checking messages.
-For public safety agencies, they offer a new way to connect police officers to computer-aided dispatch (CAD), detect signs of distress and — potentially — save lives.
+For public safety agencies, wearables offer a new way to connect police officers to computer-aided dispatch (CAD), detect signs of distress and — potentially — save lives.

 To protect the public and respond to dangerous, unpredictable situations, police officers need to be hands-free and heads up when they exit their vehicles.
 But real-time information from dispatch is critical to situational awareness for officers too, as Reg Jones, Samsung’s public sector solutions director, explains in this video.

 Jones and the public safety team at Samsung believe the smartwatch can become a powerful force multiplier for officers, allowing them to stay connected and informed while improving overall safety with features like discreet notification, duress alerts and real-time geolocation.